temporalio/samples-server/extensibility/authorizer/README.md

 2. Create the database schema by running `make install-schema`.

-3. Start Temporal with the sample by running `go run authorizer/server/main.go`.
+3. Start Temporal by running `go run authorizer/server/main.go`.

 4. Use `tctl` to interact with Temporal